krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 ### Snowflake schema

-The snowflake schema aims to normalize the star schema's denormalized data.
+The snowflake schema aims to __normalize the star schema's denormalized data__.
 When the star schema's dimensions are intricate, highly structured, and have numerous degrees of connection, and the kid tables have several parent tables, the snowflake structure emerges

 Snowflake schema divides the Dimension Tables into several tables, resulting in a snowflake pattern.